Need to talk? Call 1800 882 436.

 Visiting the dentist

-You should take your child for their first dentist appointment when their first teeth appear, or by their first birthday.
+Take your child for their first dentist appointment when their first teeth appear, or by their first birthday.
+They should then continue seeing a dentist regularly throughout life.

 Speak to a maternal child health nurse